bryce-bowles/SCC-Work-Experience/README.md

 # SCC Work Experience
-Detailed descriptions of my work projects are on my (Portfolio Website)[https://bryce-bowles.github.io/work-experience.html].
+Detailed descriptions of my work projects are on my [Portfolio Website](https://bryce-bowles.github.io/work-experience.html).

 ### Senior Automated Systems Analyst: February 2022-Present
 Serve as data analyst specialist responsible for automation and information systems work for the Bureau of Insurance (BOI) in support of insurance regulation